Pandaqi/Pandaqi-Studio/pandaqi-studio/content/creature-quellector/_index.md

 * The game requires very little material
 * Rounds are fast and can be started/paused/ended at an instant

 In other words, take this game with you wherever you go.
-Whenever you have to wait for it, stand in line, have some downtime ... play it!
+Whenever you have to wait for something, stand in line, have some downtime ... play it!

 {{% /section-centered %}}